Table of Contents

 Post-Procedural Care

-It is important to follow your dentist’s advise for proper care of your implants in the days following surgery.
-For the first few hours after the procedure, you have to bite down on gauze packs gently and change it every 30-45 minutes.
-If you get persistent bleeding, the gauze packs inside your mouth need to be repositioned.
+It is essential to follow your dentist’s advice for proper care of your implants in the days following surgery.
+For the first few hours after the procedure, you must gently bite down on gauze packs and change it every 30-45 minutes.
+If you get persistent bleeding, the gauze packs inside your mouth must be repositioned.
 Do not touch or rinse the tender areas of your mouth.
 However, you may experience common post-surgical issues like discomfort, pain, swelling, nausea, discoloration or bruising near the surgical sites, sore throat, dry lips, etc., which usually subsidize within 2-3 days.
-For counteracting the feeling of muscle stiffness, you can stretch your jaw slowly and gently every once in a while.
-You can keep your implants clean by brushing and flossing them once a day just like your normal teeth.
+To counteract the feeling of muscle stiffness, you can stretch your jaw slowly and gently occasionally.
+You can keep your implants clean by brushing and flossing them once a day, like your regular teeth.

 Recovery And Downtime

-It takes around 6 months for the implants to get fused to the natural bone and the gums to get healed fully.
-But you can return to your normal schedule in as less as a week.
-Till then, take enough rest to promote healing and do not indulge in heavy exercise during this period.
-Stay on a restricted diet (very soft foods,) until you become able to chew properly.
+It takes around six months for the implants to get fused to the natural bone and for the gums to heal fully.
+But you can return to your regular schedule in less than a week.
+Until then, rest enough to promote healing, and do not indulge in heavy exercise during this period.
+Stay on a restricted diet (very soft foods) until you can chew correctly.
 Also, avoid strenuous activities, lifting heavy objects, smoking, etc.

 Risks And Complications